SananR/JustOnTime/doc/sprint0/PB.md

 information.

-7. As a registered customer, I want to be able to update my payment information on my profile so that I may quickly place bids on events.
+7. As a registered customer, I want to be able to update my payment information on my profile so that I may quickly place bids on events.<br/>
 Persona(s): Alex, Robert
 - Verify that the customer can click a button on their profile page to see their added payment methods.